visualpharm/Lunacy/docs/index_updated.md

    <strong> Paid License.
 Subscription.
 How to purchase?</strong>
  </summary>

-Paying customers are elegible to download icons in png, svg, eps and pdf file formats in any size up to 2048 pixels.
-Licensing is available in the form of subscriptions - monthly (your account is charged every month) or yearly (you charged once per year).
+Paying customers are eligible to download icons in PNG, SVG, EPS, and PDF file formats in any size up to 2048 pixels.
+Licensing is available in the form of subscriptions.
+Monthly and annual subscriptions are available.
+In case of monthly subscription, your account is charged once per month.
+In case of annual subscription, your account is charged once a year.
 You may cancel your subscription at any time.
-All materials downloaded while you are on subscription <b>STAY YOURS FOR GOOD</b>.
-You may continue to use them in current or future commercial projects with few restrictions.
+All materials downloaded while you are on subscription <b>stay yours for good</b>.
+You may continue to use them in current or future commercial projects.
+Few restrictions are applied.
 Please read more about [permitted and prohibited uses](https://icons8.com/download/Icons8_License.pdf).

 [Monthly subscription would cost you 19.95$ and yearly 199.90$](https://icons8.com/paid-license-99/#/).